Why Don’t My Load Cell Force Measurements Match My Calibration Report?

 Reducing the Discrepancies

-At Morehouse we take several steps to ensure that your measurements agree with what our calibration lab reported.
-First, we ask our customers how the equipment is used so that we have the best chance at providing reproducible results.
+At Morehouse, we take several steps to ensure that your measurements agree with what our calibration lab reported.
+First, we ask our customers how the equipment is used so that we have the best chance of providing reproducible results.
 Next, we have the appropriate equipment and adapters to replicate field use.
 Lastly, our calibrating machines are designed to allow the end-user to replicate the majority of field use cases best.
 To best replicate field use for a calibration performed following ASTM E74 or ISO 7500, at a minimum the following should be done during calibration: